sepal-contrib/glad_alerts/doc/doc.md

 # Welcome in the user documentation

-This ducumentation should explain every step  to execute the module.
+This documentation should explain every step  to execute the module.
 If any question or bug remains, please consider post it on the [bug report page](https://github.com/openforis/glad_alerts/issues/new/choose)

 ## table of content
 1. [select an AOI](./select_aoi.md)